Davong-Tha/SketchRNN/README.md

 - [Lesson Learnt and Troubleshooting](#lesson-learnt-and-troubleshooting)
 - [Limitation](#limitation)
 # Repo Content
+- SketchRNN.py: the main model class with train step and inference function
+- encoder.py: the encoder module of the model
+- decoder.py: the decoder module of the model
+- customlstm.py: an implementation of lstm with recurrent dropout

 # Features

 ## Architecture
-The model is based on a VAE with a encoder-decoder module.
-The encoder is a bidirectional RNN while the decoder is an autoregressive unidirectional RNN train on teacher forcing.
-The encoder output a latent space that represent the overall structure of the input sketch while the decoder output parameters to a multivariant GMM.
-Sampling from the GMM give us the pen movement (dx and dy) and one hot pen state(pen up, pen down and drawing end).

-Random cut off of the sketch is used to to train the encoder, which output a latent space z which is then used to condition every timestep of the decoder trained on teacher forcing.
+## Architecture

+- **Model overview**
+  - Based on a Variational Autoencoder (VAE) with an encoder–decoder structure
+  - Encoder: bidirectional RNN
+  - Decoder: autoregressive unidirectional RNN trained with teacher forcing

+- **Latent representation**
+  - Encoder outputs a latent vector representing the overall structure of the input sketch

+- **Decoder output**
+  - Outputs parameters of a multivariate GMM
+  - GMM models pen movement $(dx, dy)$
+  - Sampling from GMM produces stroke offsets
+  - Also outputs one-hot pen states (pen up, pen down, end of drawing)

+- **Training strategy**
+  - Randomly truncated sketches are used as input to the encoder
+  - Encoder produces latent vector $z$
+  - Latent vector $z$ conditions every timestep of the decoder
+  - Decoder is trained using teacher forcing

+- **Reconstruction vs generation**
-During reconstruction, the mean value of dx and dy is calculated from the GMM while during generation stochastic sampling from the GMM is used to generate new stroke.
+  - Reconstruction: use mean of GMM for $(dx, dy)$
+  - Generation: use stochastic sampling from GMM to generate new strokes

 ## loss functions
-There are three type of loss functions being used to train the model:
+There are two type of loss functions being used to train the model:
-- Reconstruction loss
+- **Reconstruction loss**
-- pen state: this is a one hot label so a simple cross entrophy loss was used.
-- pen movement (dx and dy): the horizontal and vertical movement of the stroke is model by multivariant GMM.
-To optimize this function its negative log likelihood was derived
+  - Pen state: modeled as a one-hot vector → optimized using cross-entropy loss
+  - Pen movement $(dx, dy)$: modeled with a multivariate GMM → optimized via negative log-likelihood
-- The penstate and pen movement represent reconstruction loss which tell us how similar the generated sketch is to our training data.
+  - Measures how closely the generated sketch matches the training data

-- KL loss
-- This loss function is exclusive for the encoder.
-It measure how far the output latent drift from standard gaussian N(0,I).
-Ideally, we want it to drift from N(0, I) but not too far.
-The idea is that we want to encode information into the latent space so it need to drift from N(0,I) but too far of a drift mean the encoder is just memorizing the input sketch.
-The general behaviour of the KL loss is that it start increasing in early epoch as the model learned to rely on the latent space then peaked as the decoder get stronger and relied on teacher forcing input, the kl loss would slowly decrease as less information is being encoded in the latent space.
-***insert equation for KL divergence***
+- **KL divergence loss**
+  - Applied only to the encoder
+  - Measures deviation of latent distribution from $\mathcal{N}(0, I)$
+  - Small deviation → weak encoding; large deviation → risk of memorization
+  - Training behavior: increases early, peaks, then gradually decreases as decoder relies more on teacher forcing
+$$
+D_{KL}\big(q(z|x)\,\|\,\mathcal{N}(0, I)\big) = -\frac{1}{2} \sum \left(1 + \log \sigma^2 - \mu^2 - \sigma^2 \right)
+$$

 ## KL annealing
 In order to ensure the model doesn't cheat by collapsing the latent space the following equation is used to decrease the reward for collapsing the latent during early epoch.

+$\eta_{\text{step}} = 1 - (1 - \eta_{\min}){R^{\text{step}}}$

+$Loss_{\text{train}} = L_F + w_{KL}\,\eta_{\text{step}} \max(L_{KL}, L_{\min})$

 This weight graually get bigger as training progress allowing the model to optimize the KL to ensure the encoder doesn't just memorize the input sketch.
-***insert kl annealing equation***

 ## Encoder reparamerization trick
 This is a technique used in a VAE.
 The encoder output the mean and variance for the latent space, however in order to ensure stochastic sampling we need to introduce randomness into this latent space but doing so would make training unstable.
 The trick is to separate the deterministic part of training from the stochastic part.
 By raparameterize the mean and variance with sample from a standard normal as below we ensure that training remain deterministic while stochatic sampling from the posterior is still possible.

-##

 # Result
 ## Dataset
-The cat dataset on google quickdraw was used to train the model.
-There are a total of ~120,000 sample was used. the quickdraw format was converted to sketchrnn format, and the pen movement (dx and dy) was normalized their joint standard deviation.
+The cat dataset on google quickdraw was used to train the model with approximately ~120,000 samples.
+The quickdraw format was converted to sketchrnn format, and the pen movement (dx and dy) was normalized by their joint standard deviation.
 Any sketch that are too long or too short are drop by considering them as outlier using IQR percentile.

 ## train and validation loss
-The model was trained on 8:2 train/validation split
+The model was trained on 8:2 train/validation split for 300 epoch.
+The Reconstruction Loss and KL loss can be seen below.
 <table>
 <tr>
 <td align="center">